-SPIINC is a defendant in the National Prescription Opiate Litigation that has been consolidated for pre-trial proceedings in the U.S. District Court for the Northern District of Ohio, as well as in state cases pending in Utah state court; SPIINC and the parent company are also named as defendants in two individual personal injury complaints filed in West Virginia state court in March 2022; separately, the parent company and Sun Pharma Canada Inc. are defendants in putative class actions pending in Canada.
-The U.S. and Canadian matters involve similar allegations, and were brought against various manufacturers and distributors of opioid products seeking damages for alleged harms related to opioid use.
-Currently, all matters against SPIINC in the National Prescription Opiate Litigation are stayed; SPIINC obtained an order in the Utah matters dismissing all claims except public nuisance and negligence claims; and the Canadian matters are in the early stages of pleading.
+SPIINC is a defendant in the National Prescription Opiate Litigation that has been consolidated for pre-trial proceedings in the U.S. District Court for the Northern District of Ohio, three additional federal court cases, and state cases pending in Utah state court.
+Separately, the parent company and Sun Pharma Canada Inc. are defendants in putative consumer class actions pending in provinces in Canada, as well as a government action brought on behalf of all Canadian governments.
+These U.S. and Canadian matters involve similar allegations and were brought against various manufacturers and distributors of opioid products seeking damages for alleged harms related to opioid use or, in the case of the Canadian government action, recovery of historical healthcare costs.
+Currently, all matters against SPIINC in the National Prescription Opiate Litigation are stayed.
+In the Utah cases, SPIINC obtained an order dismissing all claims except public nuisance and negligence claims.
+The Canadian matters are in preliminary stages, as the certification motion in the Quebec class action was heard in late 2022, and the government class action is scheduled to proceed to certification at the end of 2023.
+SPIINC, the parent company, and Ranbaxy were also named as defendants in two individual personal injury complaints filed in West Virginia state court in March 2022, which were consolidated with other similar cases before the West Virginia Mass Litigation Panel, which, in April 2023, granted all defendants' motions to dismiss.

 Taro Industries has been named as a defendant in a putative opioids class action pending in Israel, in which the claimant alleges that Taro Industries did not provide sufficient disclosure regarding the risks associated with opioid use in alleged violation of the Israeli Consumer Protection Act.
-Taro Industries filed its defense to the application for class action approval on May 02, 2021, and a preliminary hearing to address the issue may be scheduled for late 2022.
+Taro Industries filed its defense to the application for class action approval on May 02, 2021, and the court held a preliminary hearing on October 31, 2022.
+During the hearing, the applicant withdrew its application for class action approval, and the court officially dismissed the case on December 20, 2022.